ibexa/documentation-developer/docs/guide/extending_modules.md

 UDW configuration is SiteAccess-aware.
 For each defined SiteAccess, you need to be able to use the same configuration tree in order to define SiteAccess-specific config.
 These settings need to be mapped to SiteAccess-aware internal parameters that you can retrieve via the ConfigResolver.
-For more information on ConfigResolver see [eZ Platform dynamic configuration basics.](config_dynamic#configresolver)
+For more information on ConfigResolver, see [eZ Platform dynamic configuration basics.](config_dynamic#configresolver)

 #### Adding new configuration